apache/arrow-cookbook/python/source/create.rst

         pa.array([10, 20, 30, 40, 50])
     ], names=["first", "second"])

-multiple batches can be combined into a table using :meth:`pyarrow.Table.from_batches`
+Multiple batches can be combined into a table using :meth:`pyarrow.Table.from_batches`

 .. testcode::